d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 ## Negative Sampling

 We use negative sampling for approximate training.
-For a central and context word pair, we randomly sample $K$ noise words ($K=5$ in the experiment).
-According to the suggestion in the Word2vec paper, the noise word sampling probability $P(w)$ is the ratio of the word frequency of $w$ to the total word frequency raised to the power of 0.75 :cite:`Mikolov.Sutskever.Chen.ea.2013`.
+For a pair of center word and context word, we randomly sample `K` (5 in the experiment) noise words.
+According to the suggestions in the word2vec paper, the sampling probability $P(w)$ of a noise word $w$ is set to its relative frequency in the dictionary raised to the power of 0.75 :cite:`Mikolov.Sutskever.Chen.ea.2013`.

 We first define a class to draw a candidate according to the sampling weights.
 It caches a 10000 size random number bank instead of calling `random.choices` every time.